 It's time to renew your membership!

 Your membership dues are used to pay for organization expenses (for instance, rental fees for meetings) and projects (conservation and outreach).
-Membership runs for a calendar year, so it’s time to renew now.
-You can renew separately or when you purchase Conclave tickets.
+Membership runs for a calendar year, so it's time to renew now.
+You can in person at our monthly meetings or renew separately. (on line)

 NM Fish on Film Fest - NMF3 01-19-2015